Mastodon-DE/blocklists/spam/2024-02-15/2024-02-15-spam-mute-list.md

 **Download and import the updated list of instances observed to have spam to mute:** [Download Here](https://github.com/Mastodon-DE/blocklists/blob/main/spam/2024-02-15/2024-02-15-spam-domain_mutes-erik-uden.csv). <br/>
 *This includes all instances with a threat level of 1-5*. <br/>
-This list is about 20% of what instances we currently have reported, we are working on getting every instance on here (2024-02-18 | 14:37 GMT+1)*.
+This list is about 100% of what instances we currently have reported (2024-02-18 | 20:37 GMT+1)*.
 Note that while all instances can be imported with one click, in order to remove them once the spam is over you'll need to remove them all individually. <br/>

 You can simply import that list by going to `https://yourinstance.tld/admin/export_domain_blocks/new` just replace `yourinstance.tld` with the domain of the instance you are an admin of.

 Alternatively press on `Settings => Moderation => Federation => Import` to import this list.
 Note that it only makes sense to import this list and mute the spam instances if you've blocked spam locally and sustainably as described [here](https://mastodon.de/@ErikUden/111940301222380638).

-REMEMBER THAT DEFEDERATION WITH ANY INSTANCES IS A HARMFUL ACT AS IT SILENTLY REMOVES ALL FOLLOWERS FROM AND TO THAT INSTANCE FROM YOURS WHICH CANNOT BE UNDONE.
-Prefer limiting (*i.e. muting*) instances over defederating from them entirely!

 ***Explanation/Glossary:***